arque1393/ProjectTranslation/README.md

 11. aroot/eng-guj-simcse_central_usbbu

 ## About Repository
-Project Translation Repository contains a folder WebAPI that is the project root folder Fast API app and It also contains a ipython notebook file that is my experiment hub.
+Project Translation Repository contains a folder WebAPI which is the project root folder Fast API app and It also contains a ipython notebook file that is my experiment hub.

 ### Future Work